 About the Author

 With a national presence in the intellectual property and licensing industries, Faber often serves as a speaker at industry conferences (such as Licensing University at the annual Licensing Show, AdWeek convention, Fordham Law School’s Annual International Intellectual Property and Policy conference, and the annual conferences for both California CPAs as well as AIPLA).
-He has been published and quoted in various publications ranging from the Hollywood Reporter, Variety, Billboard, License!
-Magazine, MSNBC among others, and Luminary Group has been noted in a 60 Minutes segment on the rights of deceased personalities.
+He has been published and quoted in various publications ranging from the Hollywood Reporter, Forbes, Variety, Billboard, License!
+Magazine, and MSNBC among others, and Luminary Group has been noted in a 60 Minutes segment on the rights of deceased personalities.

 Faber is a voting member of the National Association of Recording Arts and Sciences (NARAS, which administers the annual Grammy Awards), a member of ASCAP, and past Chair of the Indianapolis Bar Association’s Executive Committee on Sports and Entertainment Law.